Schumacher-Group-UPB/PULSE/README.md

 If you are on Windows it is required to install some kind of UNIX based software distribution like [msys2](https://www.msys2.org/) or any wsl UNIX distribution for the makefile to work.
 You also need to add the VS cl.exe as well as the CUDA nvcc.exe to your path if you want to compile PULSE yourself.
+Also, make sure to check the C++ Desktop Development section in the VS installer!
+Then, add [cl.exe](https://stackoverflow.com/questions/7865432/command-line-compile-using-cl-exe) to your [path](https://stackoverflow.com/questions/9546324/adding-a-directory-to-the-path-environment-variable-in-windows)

 # Build
 ### Build with SFML rendering